EmasXP/varmkorv/README.md

 And here I am again, doing things on the response!
 ```

+A lot of shouting, in other words.

-### The order of the wrappers
+### The order of the middlewares

-Now we are going to add two wrappers to our application and see what happens:
+Now we are going to add two middlewares to our application and see what happens:

 ```python
 from varmkorv import Controller, App